akc42/server-utils/README.md

 debug calls are stored in a 50 line cache, and will be output (newest first) on a call to `dumpDebugCache`

+Breaking change as of 3.0.0  logger is now an async function returning a promise fulfilled when (if set) a log file entry is made

+both `Debug` and `logger` bit now support LOG_FILE environment variable.
+When set points to a log file rather than the console.
+If it is not undefined these two modules will write to the log file rather than the console.

-Thise are installed with as many of few of the items that you want like so:-
+These are installed with as many of few of the items that you want like so:-
 ```
 import {logger,Responder,Debug} from '@akc42/server-utils';
 ```